yellowbrickcode/MCW-Microservices-architecture/HOL/Hands-on lab unguided - Microservices architecture - Developer edition.md

         <Parameter Name="StorageConnectionString" Value="" />
     ```

-2. Set DataStorageEndpointUri to the Cosmos DB endpoint Uri.
+2. Set DataStorageEndpointUri to the Cosmos DB endpoint Uri

-3. Set DataStoragePrimaryKey to the Cosmos DB Primary Key.
+3. Set DataStoragePrimaryKey to the Cosmos DB Primary Key

 4. Set StorageConnectionString to the connection for your storage account in this format: